 February is Teen Dating Violence Awareness and Prevention Month!

-Use your accounts to tweet or post facts about dating violence and to suggest ways friends can get involved.
-Post the web banner above as a picture, share the link to our teen website, or tweet about the month.
+- Say something – Use your social media accounts to tweet or post facts about dating violence and to suggest ways friends can get involved.
+Post the web banner below as a picture, share the link to our teen website, or tweet about the month.

 “I will say something if I see someone being abused by a partner. @NYSOPDV #tdvcandyhearts”